-If your group would like to volunteer, please contact Renae Verstegen, Community Engagement Manager, at 920-364-9638 or via email at Renae.Verstegen@unitedwayfoxcities.org.
+If your group would like to volunteer, please contact Renae Verstegen, Community Engagement Manager, via email at Renae.Verstegen@unitedwayfoxcities.org.
 You may also complete our Volunteer Opportunity Form HERE to request an individual or group volunteer opportunity.

 - What is the Kimberly-Clark Diaper Bank?

 - How does the Kimberly-Clark Diaper Bank work?